Time temperature indicator: By technology

+The melting of material can be used to produce an irreversible color change with heat.
+For example, a white wax is applied on top of a red piece of cardboard.
+When the wax melts off at a threshold temperature, the red becomes visible.

+Conversely, solidification can be used to make a freeze indicator, using the fact that some colloidal dispersions do not recover after freeze and thaw.

 TTIs in the food industry

 Time-temperature indicators can be used on food products that are dependent on a controlled temperature environment.
 Certain technologies can also be used for frozen food and the cold chain.

-Meals, Ready-to-Eat (MREs) from the US military have included "Fresh-Check" TTIs on the cardboard boxes since 1997 to help estimate their shelf lives.
+TTIs are also useful for food that can be stored at a wide range of temperatures, but have different shelf lives at each temperature due to different rates of spoilage.
+Meals, Ready-to-Eat (MREs) from the US military have included "Fresh-Check" TTIs on the cardboard boxes since 1997 to help estimate shelf lives.

 Benefits

 Surveys within the European Union projects "Freshlabel" and "Chill-on" have shown positive feedback from consumers on the use of TTIs on food products.
 As TTIs help assure the cold chain of food products, they are expected to reduce the amount of food waste, as well as reducing the number of foodborne illnesses.

+Pharmaceuticals

+The vaccine vial monitors are a family of TTIs used by the World Health Organization to track the degradation of vaccines.
+This is important as many places in the world do not have a reliable cold chain and vaccines tend to spend some time not refrigerated.
+Based on data on how long a vaccine stays useful at different temperatures, a VVM that matches the vaccine's degradation behavior is chosen.
+The VVM takes into account all heat exposures except for small peaks.

+TTIs are also used to protect other heat-sensitive drugs, many of which are complex biologics.
+Vaccines are a kind of biologics.

 Regulation

 The World Health Organization regulates the use of TTIs for certain medical products.
 There is extensive regulation by the FDA on the use of TTIs on US seafood products.